-2.3 The Network Architectures
+2.3 The network architectures

-In this paper, we will compare five different architectures: two established image classifiers in the VGG16 developed by Simonyan and Zisserman (2015) (ice classification in e.g. Khaleghian et al. (2021b)) and the ConvNext network proposed by Liu et al. (2022) (an improvement over ResNet, used for SAR sea ice classification in e.g. Song et al. (2021)), a custom CNN (cCNN) pixel-wise classifier by Kortum et al. (2022) specifically designed for ice classification and two established segmentation models in the Unet by Ronneberger et al. (2015) (SAR sea ice classification in e.g. Nagi et al. (2021); Ren et al. (2022)) and Unet++ proposed in Zhou et al. (2018, 2019) (used in e.g. Murashkin and Frost (2021)).
-These first three (VGG16, ConvNext, cCNN) and last two (Unet, Unet++) models have one fundamental difference: Classification approaches (VGG16 etc.) are given a patch and are then asked to predict the class of the centre of the image.
-Segmentation approaches (Unet etc.) are tasked to produce a label for every pixel in the patch at the same time.
-The exact specifications of all the models can be found in the appendix.
-A short overview over the core features of the models is given here.
+In this paper, we will compare five different architectures: two established image classifiers in the VGG16 developed by Simonyan and Zisserman (2015) (ice classification in Khaleghian et al., 2021b) and the ConvNeXt network proposed by Liu et al. (2022) (an improvement over ResNet that is used for SAR sea ice classification in Song et al., 2021), a custom CNN (cCNN) pixel-wise classifier by Kortum et al. (2022) specifically designed for ice classification and two established segmentation models in the Unet by Ronneberger et al. (2015) (SAR sea ice classification in Nagi et al., 2021; Ren et al., 2022), and Unet++ proposed in Zhou et al. (2018, 2019) (used in Murashkin and Frost, 2021).
+These first three (VGG16, ConvNeXt and cCNN) and last two (Unet and Unet++) models have one fundamental difference in that classification approaches (e.g. VGG16) are given a patch and are then asked to predict the class of the centre of the image.
+Segmentation approaches (e.g. Unet) are tasked to produce a label for every pixel in the patch at the same time.
+The exact specifications of all the models can be found in the Appendix.
+A short overview of the core features of the models is given here.

-The oldest of the models, the VGG16 was originally developed for image classification.
-It uses convolutions of filter size three and maxpooling layers to reduce the spatial dimensions.
-Finally the model architecture is completed with fully connected layers.
-The core idea is to extract increasingly complex features in the convolutional blocks and only to keep the most prominent once in the maxpool operations.
-Finally this generates a feature vector of complex spatial features, which is used by the fully connected layers to infer a class.
+The oldest of the models, the VGG16, was originally developed for image classification.
+It uses convolutions of a filter size of three and max-pooling layers to reduce the spatial dimensions.
+The model architecture is completed with fully connected layers.
+The core idea is to extract increasingly complex features in the convolutional blocks and only keep the most prominent ones in the max pool operations.
+Finally, this generates a feature vector of complex spatial features which is used by the fully connected layers to infer a class.